azaleambailey/portfolio/README.md

 <img src="./canoe.jpg" style="width:100%; margin:auto; display:block">

-### This is a picture of me electro-fishing for eels in Enderkill Creek (June 2021).
+### This is a picture of me electro-fishing for eels in Enderkill Creek during my internship with the NYS DEC (June 2021).

 <img src="./eletro.jpg" style="width:100%; margin:auto; display:block">